AjayKumar-45-kandra/AjayKumar-45-kandra/README.md

 - 🧠 Self-driven learner in analytics and business intelligence
 - 📊 Hands-on experience in Power BI, Excel, SQL, and Python for building end-to-end data solutions
 - 🧱 Strong foundation in data modeling, ETL processes, and statistical analysis
-- 🤖 Enthusiastic about using AI visuals in Power BI like Key Influencers and Decomposition Tree
 - 🗂️ Enjoy delivering insights that optimize operations and support decision-making

 ---